 This time last year, Weedon (population 2,800) was in line to be a future “cannabis capital” of Canada, and with the CannaCentre project moving forward, it most certainly could be.
 Back then, the price of the project was $200 million with the expectation that it would employ 200 members.

-Since May of this year, MYM has been turning 329 acres of land into a 1.5 million square feet of grow space.
+Since May of this year, MYM has been turning the 329 acres of land there into a 1.5 million-square-feet of grow space.
 Aside from housing a marijuana museum, the plans boast an education center, which will collaborate with universities for a botany program.
 There will be degrees and vocational programs available on-site, with certifications available for their seed-to-sale plant and operations courses.

 The in-house lab and testing facility will allow for hands-on learning while the auditorium will host 2,000 people for lectures.
 Additionally, the clinic can house up to 22 patients in private apartments on campus.
 And, if that’s not enough, the CannaCentre will have the world’s most significant, zero carbon footprint.